Eschatologue/CM_wiki/docs/class/warlock/hexblade.md

 You acquire the training necessary to effectively arm yourself for battle.
 You gain the following benefit.

-**Proficiencies**{ .inl } You gain Armour Training with Medium Armour and Shields.
+**Proficiencies**{.inl} You gain Armour Training with Medium Armour and Shields.

-**Bind Weapon**{ .inl } You gain the [:class-phb24-warlock: Pact of the Blade](../../option/class-options/warlock-invocations/phb24.md#pact-of-the-blade) Invocation.
+**Bind Weapon**{.inl} You gain the [:class-phb24-warlock: Pact of the Blade](../../option/class-options/warlock-invocations/phb24.md#pact-of-the-blade) Invocation.
 This Invocation doesn't count against the number of Invocation you can have and can't be replaced.
 Choose a different Invocation if you already have it.
 &emsp; When you hit a creature with a Pact Weapon, you can curse your target with [Hexblade's Curse] (no action required) as part of the attack, applying its damage bonus and other benefits (if any) to the damage roll.

 ### Level 6: Spectral Weapon